-The defensive team will consist of 10 players.
-Only the normal infield positions will be occupied; the four remaining players shall be positioned in the outfield at the beginning of each play.

-- 2. Each player shall play at least two innings of infield per game.
+- The defensive team will consist of 10 players.
+Only the normal infield positions will be occupied; the four remaining players shall be positioned in the outfield at the beginning of each play. - 2.
+Each player shall play at least two innings of infield per game.
 In cases of shortened games, where a player has not had the opportunity to play two innings of infield, the manager shall start that player in the infield in the next game.
 Each player shall start at least two game at an infield position.
 For the purpose of this rule, the pitcher is considered an infield position, but the catcher is not.
-No player may play more than two innings at pitcher or first base or any combination thereof. - 3.
-The pitcher shall play in the normal position of the pitching mound.
+No player may play more than two innings at pitcher or first base or any combination thereof.

+- 3. The pitcher shall play in the normal position of the pitching mound.
 The player who occupies the defensive position of the pitcher must stay in contact with the pitching rubber until the ball is hit.
 If the umpire detects that the pitcher is not in contact with the pitching rubber when the ball is hit and an out occurs at any base, the batter shall bat again and all runners will be returned to their original bases. - 4.
 An outfielder may not make an initial play on a batted ball in the infield.
 Outfielders must play in the outfield, not the infield.
 Batted balls in the outfield must be thrown to an infielder to make an out in the infield.
-If this rule is violated, the umpire shall signal that the runner is safe and announce that the play was not made by an infielder.
-The ball remains alive. - 5.
+If this rule is violated, the ball remains alive. - 5.
 The infield fly rule shall not be declared or enforced.